 Irish Goodbye meme

-Perhaps you feel a tad guilty for leaving a party early or have received a text the next morning asking where you went.
-If so, send one of these hilarious Irish Goodbye memes on to friends and family to excuse yourself.
+Perhaps you feel guilty for leaving a party early or have received a text the following day asking where you went.
+If so, send one of these hilarious Irish Goodbye memes to friends and family to excuse yourself.

 How do the Irish say goodbye?

 Gaelic is spoken by the Irish both North and South of the border.
-Although Irish is predominantly spoken in the south, in County’s such as Donegal, Kerry and Mayo, it is still common to hear it in casual conversation North of the land.
+Although Irish is predominantly spoken in the south, in counties such as Donegal, Kerry, and Mayo, it is still expected that people will hear it in casual conversation in the north of the land.

 Gaelic for goodbye